-In November 2014, she asked for assistance from an organisation called the Association of McKenzie Friends.
+In November 2014, Ella asked for assistance from an organisation called the Association of McKenzie Friends.
 Sabine McNeill and Belinda McKenzie, conspiracy believers who were already notorious for their roles in various failed family court cases, began to assist Ella.

 When it became clear that the children would not be returned to their mother, Sabine sent the videos of the children to Henry Curteis, a conspiracy theorist who runs The Tap Blog.
 He published the videos, which quickly went viral on the internet.
-By the time the Pauffley judgement was released, it was estimated that more than 4 million people had viewed the videos.
+By the time the Pauffley judgment was released, it was estimated that more than 4 million people had viewed the videos.
 That number would continue to rise exponentially over the next few years.

 A court order was issued demanding that both Ella and Sabine remove any and all publications about the case from the internet, and that they cease identifying either the children or their father.

 Rather than doing so, both women fled the country: Sabine bolted to her native Germany, while Ella and Abraham ran away when the police came to Ella’s house to ask her about the material she had allowed to be released online.

 Sabine was arrested for the first time upon her return to the UK in August 2015.
 Further arrests and trials would follow.